Cordell Jackson: Career

-In the late 1990s, Cordell co-wrote and played with the Rockabilly icon, Colonel Robert Morris in Memphis.
+In the late 1990s, Jackson co-wrote and played with rockabilly icon Colonel Robert Morris in Memphis.
 Colonel Robert also helped edit the book based on her life and career.
+She appeared as "Bathroom Lady" in the 1992 The Gun in Betty Lou's Handbag, and as an extra in Great Balls of Fire!

 Her Moon Records label was the oldest continuously operating label in Memphis at the time of her death in 2004.
 The 50s Rock on the Moon of Memphis, Tennessee + an Oddity, a compilation album of the label's 1950s singles, was released on vinyl in the early 1980s and was later sold on compact disc until her death in 2004.
 The original 1950s vinyl singles compiled on that album have been displayed at the Rock and Roll Hall of Fame in Cleveland, Ohio.
 She also released video singles through her label in the 1990s, including "Football Widow" and filmmaker Dan Rose's production of "The Split."
 Her marketing of her own video singles, as opposed to marketing them in multiple-song video collections, is reputed to be another first in her innovative lifetime of doing things her own way, bucking the trends of standard industry practice.

-Jackson's only solo full-length album to date, Cordell Jackson — Live in Chicago was released on Bughouse Records in 1997.
-Information and memorabilia about Jackson is included in the Memphis Rock N' Soul Museum in Memphis.
+Jackson's only solo full-length album to date, Cordell Jackson — Live in Chicago was released by Pravda Records in 1995.
+Information and memorabilia about Jackson is included in the Memphis Rock N' Soul Museum in Memphis, as well as the National Museum of American History.

 Death

-She died in Memphis in 2004, aged 81.
+Jackson died of pancreatic cancer in Memphis on October 14, 2004, aged 81.